 So, what does it take to be a gold medal winner at RHS Chelsea Flower Show?
 Justin shares three key qualities that continue to impress him year on year…

-Applications for the 2020 RHS Chelsea Flower Show are already open for the three garden categories: show gardens, artisan gardens and urban gardens.
+Applications for next year's RHS Chelsea Flower Show are already open for the three garden categories: show gardens, artisan gardens and urban gardens.
 When submitting an application, you have to include a design proposal, so you already have to have a well thought through idea of what you want to achieve.
-There’s so much detail that goes into the planning of these gardens, from funding to sourcing plants to recruiting a team for the build itself, the planning for 2020 will already be well underway!
+There’s so much detail that goes into the planning of these gardens, from funding to sourcing plants to recruiting a team for the build itself, the planning for next year will already be well underway!

 After those long months of planning, it all comes down to an intense 18 working days before the show in which the show gardens are built.
 During this time a well-oiled team of 10 to 12 people per garden will bring the designers vision to life.
 As an outside observer, those 18 days on the site appear like absolute chaos, so it’s incredible to see how each team works together to produce a garden to such an incredibly high standard.
 It looks like barely a leaf is out of place before the show’s doors open!